CleverTap/clevertap-cordova/README.md

         android:name="CLEVERTAP_TOKEN"
         android:value="Your CleverTap Account Token"/>

-Replace "Your CleverTap Account ID" and "Your CleverTap Account Token" with actual values from your CleverTap [Dashboard](https://dashboard.clevertap.com) -> Settings -> Integration -> Account ID, SDK's.
+Replace "Your CleverTap Account ID" and "Your CleverTap Account Token" with actual values from your CleverTap [Dashboard](https://dashboard.clevertap.com) -> Settings.

 **Set the Lifecycle Callback**

 IMPORTANT!

-Add the `android:name` property to the `<application>` tag of our AndroidManifest.xml:
+Check the `android:name` property of the `<application>` tag of our AndroidManifest.xml:

     <application
         android:name="com.clevertap.android.sdk.Application">